JulieFunk/STS_ReadingNotes_CSPT/notes.md

 - "Distributed consciousness," that is, understanding the posthuman subject as existing and experiencing across various and multiple levels of signification (at all levels also embodied!), remains a primary trait of Hayles' posthuman.
 This is comparable to the "fragmented identities" that appear across Halberstam and Livingston.
 One similarity being the emphasis shared on the multiple (see Deleuze and Guattari).
 However, though Hayles does contend with performativity briefly (p.
 274), the notion of posthuman *identity* as primarily the effect of cultural production (as presented in H&L) is nuanced by Hayles insistance that all of "cultural production," "signification," "consumption," "embodied experience," and "representation" are separate yet related features in the networked production of the posthuman subject.

-*tags: posthuman, embodiment, cybernetics, multiplicities, postmodern, concsiousness, signification, semiotics, reflexivity
+*tags: posthuman, embodiment, cybernetics, multiplicities, postmodern, concsiousness, signification, semiotics, reflexivity*

 ## *Posthuman Bodies*, Jack Halberstam and Ira Livingston (Eds.).
 1995.

 **"Introduction: Posthuman Bodies," Jack Halberstam and Ira Livingston**

-*"The posthuman does not necessitaate the obsolecence of the human; it does not represent the an evolution or devolution of the human.
+*"The posthuman does not necessitate the obsolecence of the human; it does not represent the an evolution or devolution of the human.
 Rather it participated in re-distributtion of difference and identity.
 The human functions to domesticate and hierarchize difference within the human (where according to race, class, gender) and to absoutize difference between the human and the nonhuman.
 The posthuman does not reduce difference-from-others to difference-from-self, but rather emerges in the pattern of resonance and interference between the two.
 The additive other (who is subordinate in several systems at once) is not necessarily the geometrically other of the posthuman, who may well be 'between between' in a single system." (p.
 10)*

 - Through a collection of essays on posthuman cultural analysis, Halberstam and Livingston have compiled a landmark of late-twentieth century thought primarily concerned with the shedding away of postmodernist/poststructuralist thought.
 "Posthuman Bodies" embraces a constant breaking down and shifting of signs and narratives.
 Though Deleuzian postmodern notions of "multiplicity" inform the fragmented and faceted posthuman body presented by Halberstam and Livingston, singularity/multiplicity is not a satisfactory exclusion/inclusion of a human/posthuman body binary for these authors.
 Rather, H&L's posthuman body is constantly and irreducibly in a (re)circulation and (re)production of itself and its environment.